 What are candidates looking for?

-“I think that the most important thing for an organisation to do is to be consistent.
+“I think that the most important thing for an organization to do is to be consistent.
 Candidates are looking for consistency in terms of messaging.
-They are looking for transparency in terms of those messages; they are trying to find out whether the organisation actually does what it says it does.
-It is so easy now to find out information about organisations and their employment brand on the internet so I think that the consistency of messaging is very important.”
+They are looking for transparency in terms of those messages; they are trying to find out whether the organization actually does what it says it does.
+It is so easy now to find out information about organizations and their employment brand on the internet so I think that the consistency of message is very important.”

 What needs to be changed in today’s recruiting?

-“I believe that there are five things an organisation should do as they think about changing their recruiting process in order to foster a better candidate experience;
+“I believe that there are five things an organization should do as they think about changing their recruiting process in order to foster a better candidate experience:

 The first thing is a disruptive approach.
-Anything you can do to make your organisation stand out from your competition is going to be of value.
-For example one organisation actually has their recruiters call all of the declined candidates.
+Anything you can do to make your organization stand out from your competition is going to be of value.
+For example, one organization actually has their recruiters call all of the declined candidates.

-The second thing organisations should do is be extremely social.
+The second thing organizations should do is be extremely social.
 People are going out to the internet, they can find out anything they want to know about your company.
-Some best practise that organisations have done is to have social media curators, people who find interesting information about the organisation and send it out to those who are interested.
+Some best practice that organizations have done is to have social media curators, people who find interesting information about the organization and send it out to those who are interested.

 The last thing to do is to think about the global implications of your brand, you may have offices in multiple countries and you may be trying to recruit people from across the globe.”

-A big thank you to Robin for taking the time to share her insights and knowledge.
-To connect with Robin and learn more about her research follow her on Twitter at @RAEricksonPhD.
-To see part one of our Talent Talk interview with Robin click here.
+A huge thank you to Robin for taking the time to share her valuable insights and knowledge.
+To connect with Robin and learn more about her research, follow her on Twitter at @RAEricksonPhD.
+To see part one of our Talent Talk interview with Robin, click here.